Defined Benefit Plan Termination Consulting

 - Ongoing administrative and compliance burdens

-While it is difficult to quantify the adverse impact of diverting time, energy and money to a frozen DB plan, most executives would agree that eliminating the distractions and unnecessary expenses associated with them will have an outsized positive affect.
+While it is difficult to quantify the adverse impact of diverting time, energy and money to a frozen DB plan, most experts agree that eliminating the distractions and unnecessary expenses associated with them will have an outsized positive affect.

-Defined Benefit Plan Termination Program (“DBPTP”), incorporating pension risk transfer and plan termination, is the ultimate de-risking strategy which eliminates all risk for plan sponsors.
+Defined Benefit Plan Termination Program (“DBPTP”), incorporating pension risk transfer and plan termination, eliminates all risk and ongoing expense for plan sponsors.
 For years, plan sponsors have been waiting for interest rates to go up, hoping that the cost of plan termination will then go down.
 Certainly, higher interest rates favorably impact the cost of benefits and therefore, the funded status of a plan.
 However, there are several other factors that impact the cost of benefits and the funded status of a plan, many that function in reverse correlation to interest rates, potentially wiping out the advantages of interest rate increases.